-Sawatdee ka!
+Sawadee ka!
 Last year I went on a little mission.
 I started learning Muay Thai.
-I’ve always been a slight martial arts nut but I’ve never had the time/money to really invest and it has inevitably taken a back seat.
+I’ve always been a slight martial arts nut but I’ve never had the time/money to really invest and inevitably it has taken a back seat.
 Not last year though.
+Finally.
 Last year was my year!
 At the beginning of the year, on an impulse, I booked myself on a 2 week training camp in Thailand for October.
 Woohoo!
 Exciting right?
-Except I hadn’t actually started training and didn’t really know what I was getting in to.
+Except I hadn’t actually started training and didn’t really know what I was getting into.
 Ah.

 When I departed I felt I had a good base but was still nervous.
 My training up until that point had been 1 hour sessions and I had only just dipped my toe in sparring which was going to be a daily occurrence in Thailand.
 But with excitement and trepidation I set off.
 My boyfriend was to meet me in Thailand after my training to do the proper holiday relaxation/sightseeing bits – slacker.

 All my concerns were needless.
 Sumalee is an absolute gem of a place.
 It is a little community.
 Everyone is made to feel welcome.
 It becomes like a little family.
 That is down to both the employees and the guests but let’s go through the fundamentals first.